syumai/workers/README.md

 ## Quick Start

-* Please use the deploy button or follow the guide below to create new project.
+* You can easily create and deploy a project from `Deploy to Cloudflare` button.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https%3A%2F%2Fgithub.com%2Fsyumai%2Fworker-go-deploy)

+* If you want to create a project manually, please follow the guide below.

 ### Requirements